enhsin/p2-trafficSigns/dropout/README.md

 | 4.
 RELU                               |                                               |
 | 5.
 Fully connected            | outputs 43 |

-The accuracy on the validation and test set with dropout layer is listed below.
+The accuracy on the validation and test set with dropout is listed below.
 The batch size is 128 and the learning rate is 0.001.
-The model is trained for 30 epochs.
+The model is trained for 30 epochs using TensorFlow v1.2.0.
+It can be downloaded [here](./).

 dropout   | validation accuracy    | valid acc/train acc   | test accuracy
 ------|-------| -------|-------